realmegavolt/boilerplate/README.md

 ## Content

 - [gitmagic](./gitmagic/README.md): Everything related to git...
+- [ubuntu](./ubuntu/README.md): Oddities from the realm of Ubuntu...

 ## Disclaimer
 Everything in here is provided "**as is**" and **without any warranty**. \